gui3/fluidite/README.md

 there is no tresspassing between arguments.\
 ex :
 ```
-:h1 this title wil be :em italic till the end h1;
+:h1 this title will be :em italic till the end h1;
 this text is not italic anymore
 ```